 They may be unaware of these skills and they could stand to hugely benefit the organization.
 And, of course, everyone likes to work with their strengths.

 Continuous performance management and regular coaching conversations offer a whole host of benefits, and they’re great for employee engagement and morale.

-If you’re stuck with one performance review a year, ask this question and see if your company is ready to adapt their performance management system and evolve for the betterment of their employees and for performance overall.
+If you’re stuck with one performance review a year, ask this question and see if your company is ready to adapt its performance management system and evolve for the betterment of its employees and for performance overall.